 Toulouse, also called “La ville rose” because of its rosy-toned brick buildings, is the gateway to the Pyrenees Mountains, the natural border between Spain and France.
 The city boasts a rich and fascinating heritage with famous monuments such as the Saint Semin Basilica, the Capitole city hall, and the Space Museum.
 With its sunny climate, beautiful buildings, numerous tourist attractions, and lively student life, Toulouse is a great place to spend the summer.

 You will spend one week in Poitiers, a charming medieval city which hosted one of the oldest French universities in the 15th century.
-Program field trips will take you to Paris for 2 intense days at the International Paris Air Show and to the beautiful beaches of Biarritz in the Basque Country.

 This program is provided by GEA France, a consortium of leading aeronautics engineering institutions.
 From Poitiers to Toulouse, the member schools of the GEA cover the whole spectrum of aerospace disciplines.
 In close synergy with their respective research laboratories, they train each year hundreds of expert engineering, project managers, and general managers of the aerospace industry as well as PhDs in many aerospace related fields.